 What causes an atrial septal defect?

-Some congenital heart defects may have a genetic link occurring due to a defect in a gene causing heart problems to occur more often in certain families.
-Most atrial septal defects occur by chance, with no clear reason for their development.
+Some congenital heart defects may be passed down in certain families.
+Most atrial septal defects occur by chance.
+Doctors can find no clear reason why they occurred.

 What are the symptoms of an atrial septal defect?